pantheon-systems/documentation/source/content/guides/disaster-recovery/03-site-goes-down.md

   </Alert>

-* **Premium Support Hotline**: Diamond and Platinum customers can call the 24/7 Premium Support Hotline for urgent account-related issues.
+* **Premium Support Hotline**: Diamond and Platinum customers can call the 24/7 Premium Support Hotline for any technical issues, escalations, site, billing, or overages queries.
 You can find the phone number in the Support tab of your workspace.

 ### Escalation Paths